Al Araby Television Network

-Al Araby Television Network (شبكة التلفزيون العربي) is a Qatari television network launched in January 2015, and includes two main channels "Al Araby TV" and "Al Araby 2", in addition to digital projects that broadcast exclusive programs such as "Ana Al Araby" and "Al Araby Tube".
+Al Araby Television Network (شبكة التلفزيون العربي) is a Qatari television network owned by Qatari company Fadaat Media.
+It was launched in January 2015, and includes two main channels "Al Araby TV" and "Al Araby 2", in addition to digital projects that broadcast exclusive programs such as "Ana Al Araby" and "Al Araby Tube".

 It broadcasts a variety of programs and news shows in Arabic, covering society, politics, entertainment, and culture.
 The network has bureaus in several Arab and Western capitals, through 11 bureaus in the Middle East and worldwide and relying on a network of correspondents spread across 33 cities worldwide.

 Formerly based in London, Al Araby Television Network announced it would move its headquarters to Qatar in 2021.
 The move was heavily advertised on social media in the weeks leading up to the eventual shift of operations to Lusail planned city on 30 August 2022.